 Gilder Lehrman is uniquely placed to provide teachers with the tools they need to incorporate primary documents as informational texts in the classroom.
 The Institute is a leader in improving American history education, and for the past twenty years has developed strategies for using primary sources in elementary, middle, and high schools across the country.

 Customized Professional Development

-All Teaching Literacy Through History programs are tailored to fit a school’s or district’s needs.
-We work with teachers at any level within the K–12 school system, in interdisciplinary teams of social studies and English language arts teachers or same-subject teacher groups, on-site or online, in one or more sessions.
+All Teaching Literacy through History programs are tailored to fit a school’s or district’s needs.
+We work with teachers at any level within the K–12 school system, in interdisciplinary teams of social studies and English language arts teachers or same-subject teacher groups, on site or online.

 - Common Core Pedagogy Training

 K–12 educators benefit from the TLTH program and learn how to:

 - align current lesson plans and curriculum to the Common Core Literacy Standards.

 - develop content-rich lessons that improve students’ critical-thinking, close-reading, and analytical-writing skills through the use of historical texts and primary sources.

 - employ a range of document-based teaching methods and classroom exercises the Gilder Lehrman Institute has refined for 20 years.